Spacial/awesome-csirt/README.md

 - [AdminSubmissionsAPI scripts for URL and mail submission.](https://github.com/pawp81/AdminSubmissionsAPI) Admin Submission API allows submission of URLs, mail messages, file mail messages and files to Microsoft to re-scan and get newest verdict on submitted entity.
 Admin Submissions API is available both to Exchange Online Protection customers as well as to Office 365 ATP customers.
 - [Commentator](https://github.com/clr2of8/Commentator): Commentator is a tool written in PowerShell to add a comment to the file properties of a Microsoft Office document (xlsx/m, docx/m, or pptx/m).
 - [Exploiting MFA Inconsistencies on Microsoft Services](https://www.blackhillsinfosec.com/exploiting-mfa-inconsistencies-on-microsoft-services/).
 [MFASweep](https://github.com/dafthack/MFASweep): A tool for checking if MFA is enabled on multiple Microsoft Services
+- [msoffcrypto-tool](https://github.com/nolze/msoffcrypto-tool): Python tool and library for decrypting MS Office files with passwords or other keys
+- [pyxlsb2](https://github.com/DissectMalware/pyxlsb2): an Excel 2007+ Binary Workbook (xlsb) parser for Python

 ### macOS/iOS